Asian shares fall as Huawei arrest imperils China-US truce

-Asian markets were broadly lower Monday after China protested the arrest of a senior executive of Chinese electronics giant Huawei, who is suspected of trying to evade U.S. trade curbs on Iran.
+Asian markets were broadly lower Monday after China protested the arrest of a senior executive of Chinese telecoms equipment maker Huawei who is suspected of trying to evade U.S. trade curbs on Iran.

 WALL STREET: Stocks tumbled on Friday on weaker-than-expected jobs growth and worries that the U.S.-China trade dispute will not be resolved within the 90-day timeframe agreed upon by President Donald Trump and his Chinese counterpart Xi Jinping.
 The S&P 500 index slipped 2.3 percent to 2,633.08 and the Dow Jones Industrial Average gave up 2.2 percent to 24,388.95.
 The Nasdaq composite tumbled 3 percent to 6,969.25.
 The Russell 2000 index of small-company stocks dropped 2 percent to 1,448.09.

 HUAWEI ARREST: China has slammed as "extremely egregious" the detention of Huawei chief financial officer Meng Wanzhou and demanded that the U.S. cancel an order for her arrest, the official Xinhua News Agency reported on Sunday.
-Meng, who is suspected of attempting to evade U.S. sanctions on Iran, was arrested in Canada on Dec.
+Meng was arrested in Canada on Dec.
 1. In a meeting with Terry Branstad, the U.S. ambassador to Beijing, Vice Foreign Minister Le Yucheng urged Washington to "immediately correct its wrong actions" and vowed to take further steps depending on the U.S. response, Xinhua said.
 The two countries recently agreed to hold off on imposing further tariffs for 90 days while they attempt to resolve a range of issues from trade to technology development.

 ANALYST'S TAKE: Although the Huawei arrest "falls under the purview of independent courts, the timing of it is unfortunate and could jeopardize the truce that was just agreed," Chang Wei Liang of Mizuho Bank said in a commentary.
 "Markets have correspondingly responded by reducing risk on the table, waiting to assess the extent of any political fallout."